Student Code of Conduct and Community Standards

 9. False Information

-Knowingly making a false or misleading oral or written statement to any College official, staff member, or faculty member is prohibited.
+Knowingly making a false or misleading oral or written statement to any University official, staff member, or faculty member is prohibited.
 This includes, but is not limited to, providing false or misleading information on an application for admission, financial aid documents, employment or internship timesheets, documentation (such as medical notes) provided for class attendance.

 10. Fire Safety